Timor-Leste: Administrative divisions

-Administration in the lowest levels of the administrative system of East Timor, the aldeias and sucos, generally reflects traditional customs, reflecting community identity and relationships between local households.
+Administration in the lowest levels of the administrative system of Timor-Leste, the aldeias and sucos, generally reflects traditional customs, reflecting community identity and relationships between local households.
 Sucos generally contain 2,000 to 3,000 inhabitants.
 Their long persistence and links to local governance means the sucos are the level of government that is linked to community identities, rather than any high level of administration.
 Such relationships, however, are associated specifically with the kinship groups within that land, rather than the land itself.
 Relationships between sucos also reflect customary practices, for example through the reciprocal exchanging of support for local initiatives.
 Laws passed in 2004 provided for the election of some suco officials, but assigned these positions no formal powers.
 An updated law in 2009 established the expected mandate of these positions, although it continued to leave them outside of the formal state system, reliant on municipal governments to provide formal administration and services.
 Further clarification was given in 2016, which entrenched the treatment of sucos and aldeias more as communities than formal levels of administration.
 Despite this lack of formal association with the state, suco leaders hold great influence and are often seen by their community as representatives of the state.
 They have responsibilities usually associated with civic administration.